Last updated: May 5, 2026

 - Best first words to use: “My parent is 65 or older.
 We need to know whether CFSS, Elderly Waiver with CDCS, or Alternative Care can pay a family caregiver.”

-- Best first paperwork move: if the person is 65+ and may need Medicaid, Minnesota says older adults should use a paper Medical Assistance application through the county or tribal office.
+- Best first paperwork move: if the person is 65+ and may need Medical Assistance, ask the county or tribal office which paper MA form to use.

-- If the senior already has MSHO: call the Minnesota Senior Health Options (MSHO) care coordinator too.
+- If the senior already has MSHO: call the MSHO care coordinator too.

 What this help actually looks like in Minnesota